 Shannon decided to go for the gastric sleeve surgery instead of the bypass because of the fewer complications and quicker recovery time.
 The difference between bypass and sleeve is this- Bypass surgery is a more invasive surgery that helps shrink your stomach to be smaller.
 There are more risks with bypass for people who have bigger health issues and a higher chance of malabsorption.
 Gastric sleeve is a less invasive procedure and one that Shannon felt the most comfortable with undergoing after all she went through with her own health scares.

 “I made the decision.
 I went through the entire process.
 At the time Angela wasn’t on board.
 She was scared that it would change me and change our marriage and who I might become.” -Shannon

 Once her surgery was done and her body was on its way to healing, she started to feel better.
 She got the surgery back in 2015 and has since lost and managed to keep off over 100 pounds.
-She went from a size 24 to a size 12 and feels amazing.
 She also feels so much healthier in her body.
 She’s also on a new journey to loving her body in this new way.
 With a large amount of weight loss, as some know, you deal with a whole new body.
 That body can be thinner yes, but the skin, breasts and other areas can pose as new problems.
-Over all, Shannon is healthier and feels so much better being in her body.
+Overall, Shannon is healthier and feels so much better being in her body.
 Her wife Angela, also suffers from diabetes and two years later got the same surgery Shannon did to help with her health.